 - adding your own rewards or incentives where appropriate.

-How many times have you worked tirelessly to plan engaging units in your classroom, only to have parents ask you to supply extra work for an overseas holiday during term time?
+How many times have you worked tirelessly to plan engaging units in your classroom, only to have parents ask you to supply extra work for an overseas vacation during a holiday break?

 Students are asked to create/gather:

 - photographs or other evidence from their trip

 - diary entries

 - reviews of theme parks or attraction.

 Parents love that the travel pack keeps their kids busy during downtime on their vacation.
 Best of all, their child is still learning even though they are away from school.